-For a business to sustain and grow for the next 10, 20 years, it needs to have its competitive advantage.
+For a business to sustain and grow for the next 10, or 20 years, it needs to have a competitive advantage.

-Warren Buffett coined this term “Economic Moats” to refer to a business’ ability to maintain competitive advantages over its competitors in order to protect its long-term profits from competing firms.
+Warren Buffett coined the term “Economic Moats” to refer to a business’s ability to maintain competitive advantages over its competitors in order to protect its long-term profits from competing firms.

 According to Morningstar, there are 5 types of economic moats:

 - Intangible Asset